jshen04/Enigma/WORKLOG.md

 - tried fixing plugs wiht debugging but doesnt work yet

 Justin 5/21 18:27
-- fixed the plugs by realizing you have to change it twice
+- fixed the plugs because Jeremy realized that you have to change it twice

 Jeremy 5/22 9:20
 - created exceptions for bad inputs and fixed ring setting

+Jeremy 5/22 9:20
+- created abstract enigma class